-The amount of new legislation everywhere, and the appearance of new and open concepts applied worldwide in a context of states struggling for financial resources, creates an expectation of increased litigation, as several other chapters suggest.
-Moreover, new international instruments such as DAC 6 and the MLI are expected to have significant impact on how antiabuse rules will be applied, which will probably increase litigation.
+The amount of new legislation everywhere, and the appearance of new and open concepts applied worldwide in a context of states struggling for financial resources, creates an expectation of increased litigation, as several chapters suggest.
+Whether new Conventions and/or EU Directives that are expected to implement Pillars One and Two will effectively contribute to mitigating tax disputes is still to be seen.
+The recent new international instruments such as DAC 6 and the MLI are still expected to have a significant impact on how anti-abuse rules will be applied, which will probably increase litigation.

-The tax authorities of each jurisdiction might have different perspectives and approaches on how to combat non-compliance with tax obligations or tax avoidance.
-Nevertheless, they are all undoubtedly better equipped and prepared, with substantial information at their disposal about taxpayers, as well as their own activity, and they are much more integrated internationally, as several chapters, including the USA Law & Practice one, mention.
+The tax authorities of each jurisdiction might have different perspectives on and approaches to combatting non-compliance with tax obligations or tax avoidance.
+Nevertheless, they are all undoubtedly better equipped and prepared, with substantially more information at their disposal about taxpayers, as well as their own activity, and they are much more integrated internationally, as several chapters mention.